os-ucsd/os-summer/pages/emails/week3.md

 ## Week 3 Overview

 Last week, we introduced Issues and had you all submit issues to propose game ideas to contribute to our Open Source Arcade/Casino.
-This week, you’ll begin implementing the ideas that you proposed!
+This week, you’ll claim your game as yours, and begin implementing the ideas that you proposed!

 ### Claiming Issues

 Sometimes, maintainers in open source projects don't have to time to work on every single feature request or bug fix.
-So, maintainers typically rely on individual contributors to step in and claim tasks to make the project better.
+So, maintainers typically rely on individual contributors from the open source community to step in and claim tasks to make the project better.

 Here are some examples of this in action:

-- [City-Bureau/city-scrapers](https://github.com/City-Bureau/city-scrapers), a repository of web scrapers for local governments, has several issues where maintainers are [asking for help](https://github.com/City-Bureau/city-scrapers/labels/help%20wanted)
+- [City-Bureau/city-scrapers](https://github.com/City-Bureau/city-scrapers), a repository of web scrapers for local governments, has several issues where maintainers are [asking for help](https://github.com/City-Bureau/city-scrapers/labels/help%20wanted) for various tasks
-- [zeit/next.js](https://github.com/zeit/next.js), a React framework in JavaScript, has issues that are [asking for help](https://github.com/zeit/next.js/labels/help%20wanted)
+- [zeit/next.js](https://github.com/zeit/next.js), a React framework in JavaScript, has issues that are [asking for help](https://github.com/zeit/next.js/labels/help%20wanted) on a wide variety of topics
 - [dtcrout/spotitude](https://github.com/dtcrout/spotitude/issues), a Spotify user analytics visualizer written in Python, [asks for help](https://github.com/dtcrout/spotitude/issues) with some new features

-Find other open source projects that are looking for contributors at [up-for-grabs.net](https://up-for-grabs.net/#/)!
+Side note: Find other open source projects that are looking for contributors at [up-for-grabs.net](https://up-for-grabs.net/#/)!

 ---

-## Weekly Challenge #3 - Claimin' and Buildin'
+## Weekly Challenge #3 - Claimin' and Buildin' 🛠

 This week, there are 2 parts to our challenge:

 ### Part 1: Claim your game's issue!

 If your proposal from last week's challenge got the SEAL of approval, we will be closing the issue that you created with your proposal.
-Then, we will create a new issue that will have a  <span style={{backgroundColor: "#008672",
+Then, we will create a ** new ** issue that will have a  <HelpWantedLabel/>
-      borderRadius: "6px",
-      boxShadow: "inset 0 -1px 0 rgba(27,31,35,.12)",
-      color: "white",
-      fontWeight: 700,
-      padding: "2px",
-      }}>help wanted</span>
       label, asking for someone (you!) to actually implement (code) the new game.

 **Your job** is to comment on that new issue, saying that you would like to implement the game!
 This is you "claiming" that issue.
 Once you've claimed it, we will add you as a collaborator to the repository and assign the issue to you.

+For example, on [@chrisjrobles](https://github.com/chrisjrobles)'s proposal to add Snek🐍 to our casino ([Issue #1](https://github.com/os-ucsd/casino/issues/1)), Chris got the SEAL of approval, so we closed that issue and created a new issue, [Issue #6](https://github.com/os-ucsd/casino/issues/6), that has the <HelpWantedLabel/> label.
+Chris now will comment on this new Issue #6, saying something like "I'll take this issue".

+Once we get his comment, we will [assign the issue](https://help.github.com/en/articles/assigning-issues-and-pull-requests-to-other-github-users) to Chris and he will be done with Part 1!

 ### Part 2: Work on your game!